ctmakro/vrepper/README.md

 - ability to start/stop simulation repeatedly to perform all kinds of experiment

 Then vrepper has already paved the way for you.
 You should at least take a look at vrepper's source code.

+## Known Issues

+- On Linux after the end of the script the V-Rep process isn't killed properly.
+Workaround: run "killall vrep" manually after the script finishes.